shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 *Feminine*.
 The lion easily covered it with his other paw.
 "It's not often, but we have seen cases where the anthropic shift doesn't just make you a fuzzie.
 Usually, those patients were already in some sort of hormonal transition when the payload chose them.
 In your case, maybe something else did it.
 Hell, I don't think we'll ever figure out just how this thing works."
 He turned James' hand over, causing the new wolf to choke up a little.
 "But it always works.
-I stand by what I said, sweetheart.
+I stand by what I said, dear.
 I haven't met a fuzzie yet who wasn't happier afterwards."

 Trace had resumed her usual vibrations.
-"So you mean he's-- she's--" She frowned for stumbling over her words.
+"So you mean he's-- she's--" She frowned at stumbling over her words.
 "You mean Fletchy's not just my wolfy *boy*friend anymore?"

 "I think that's for your friend to decide," came a quiet voice from the corner.
 The rabbit was staring at the three.
 Intensely, but kindly.

-"Which," Dr. Sepulveda started, releasing James' hand, "is why we called her in."
+"Which," Dr. Sepulveda started, releasing James' hand, "is why we called *her* in.
+This is Shizuka Valenheart."
+Another polite bow from the rabbit, whose eyes were now looking more directly at James, studying.
+"She's a liaison from a community called Furhaven, up in the Cascades.
+I called Ms. Valenheart to come visit when I saw your species report come back.
+Far as I know, we can make it just about anywhere, but an arctic wolf might be happier further from the Gulf."

+"But I have to finish school, I--" James paused again. *Could* he finish school?
+Faculty had gone along with the recommended accommodations for anthros, like being more lenient during the shift since the student would clearly have more pressing issues.
+But this was *Georgia*.
+It wasn't safe to be a... to be... the word wouldn't come to mind.
+Breathe.
+What would his parents think?
+He hadn't even called them since the shift started.
+Breathe.
+Would Trace still love him even if he were...

+* * *

+"Breathe."
+James blinked back tears to find the bunny, Shizuka, sitting directly in front of him, eyes level, a furry handpaw on both of his shoulders.
+"Come on now, breathe.
+I asked Doc and Ms. Lun to step outside for a bit."
+She gently rubbed his shoulders, relaxing the contorted hug he seemed to have put himself in.
+"There you go, honey.
+Breathe."
+She reached a hand up to wipe tears he didn't realize he'd been shedding.
+"You aren't worried about school, are you?"

+"I can't--" he choked, "I can't be a--" Shizuka put a finger to his muzzle.

+"Relax," she said gently, "I saw it the moment you came in tonight.
+Wouldn't have even needed Doc's explanation.
+You're not just shifting in form, are you honey?"
+All he could do was shake his head, a wilting sob forcing its way up through his throat.
+"When did your voice kick in?"

+"Y-Yesterday," he squeaked.
+Those soldiers defending his human self were making a brave stand.
+The only good it did was to make him shudder again.

+"And now you're torn between who you used to be and who you're turning into.
+That was easier when you thought you were just turning furry, and I bet I can guess who's starting to win."
+James nodded, decidedly unmanly sounds freely issuing from his muzzle.
+Words weren't quite cooperating.
+"But, how are you feeling about it?"

+"It felt *right*," he finally managed to say, "like *not* having fur was unnatural.
+And this, it.. it doesn't feel *wrong*."

+"It feels just as unnatural now to fight it, doesn't it?
+If I had to guess, I'd say you've been waiting for something like this for most of your life."
+Shizuka stroked away a stray tear that had been rolling down his cheek..
+"I think your girlfriend out there has been waiting for it, too.
+She was positively radiant when Doc mentioned transitions.
+So let's cut to the chase."
+She rolled back slightly and knocked twice on the wall.
+A moment later, Trace and the Doc sat down in their chairs again.
+The lion closed his eyes and nodded at the golden cat.

+"So, um, what should I call you now, Fletchy?"
+Trace whispered.

+James closed his eyes, cheeks becoming damp.
+A spark of memory, descending upon that mental battlefield to light a warm flame.
+The tremble in his hands causing his fur to dance, the softness lining up behind the spark.
+He opened his eyes again and looked at his fellow anthros.
+The lion, who gave no hesitation to validating this change.
+The rabbit, an angel summoned to give guidance.
+And the cat, faithful and vibrant, hanging expectantly for an answer.
+A lock of iridescent blue hair fell into view.
+Gleaming in the light, like the beautiful fur of the hand now examining it.

+"Jewel," she said at last.
+"Let's try Jewel for now."

+* * *